Farthings & halfpenny errors and omissions

 If i had been waiting ten years for a reasonable example to turn up i know what i would do if i had the money to spare as these coins are not normal coins in the mind of collectors like us.

 Collecting both farthings and halfpennies is exspensive and time comsuming so collecting over longer periods of time helps but if its all happening now or tomorrow it can become frustrating.

-If im in one of those tricky situation where im presented with two or three coins and can only afford one, i will always buy the coin ive seen the less of out of the two or three as theres a better chance of seeing the one or two ive rejected again in the future.
+If im in one of those tricky situation where im presented with two or three coins and can only afford one i`ll always buy the coin ive seen the least as theres a better chance of seeing the two ive rejected again in the future.

-At the end of the day its all down to money more than anything else, im afraid regular collectors are not cheque book collectors, but we still love it the same, or maybe more ?.
+At the end of the day its all down to money more than anything else and consequently regular collectors are not cheque book collectors but we still love it the same or maybe more ?.

-Im sure you have heard from every one that`s a no no, and your right to think that but from time to time coins do turn up caked in grease, sludge, and other nasty substances.
+Im sure you have heard from every one that cleaning coins is a no no and your right to think that.
+But from time to time coins do turn up caked in dirt, grease, sludge, and other nasty substances.

-Lastly wipe both sides of your coin on the end of your nose or fore head which ever is the greaser to take the dryness out of the coin.
-This process also removes the early stages of green verdigris, but if left to long in the solution if will lighten the appearance of your coin.
+This process also removes the early stages of green verdigris but if left to long in the solution if will lighten the appearance of your coin.

-White spirit works just the same with no real consequence of the coin lightening (possibly 5-10 % ) if unlucky, but each coin needs a longer soak ( 10-30 minutes ) pending grime amounts.
-On example`s with small areas of grease a cocktail stick and magnifier glass to aid removal.
+White spirit works just the same with no real consequence of the coin lightening (possibly 5-10 % ) if unlucky but each coin needs a longer soak ( 10-30 minutes ) pending grime amounts.